ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 range([start, ] end [, step])
 ```

-Just in case, an exception is thrown if arrays with a total length of more than 100,000,000 elements are created in a data block.
+An exception is thrown if query results in arrays with a total length of more than 100,000,000 elements.

 **Arguments**

 -   `start` - The first element of the array.
 Optional, required if `step` is used.
 Default value: 0.
-[UInt](../../data-types/int-uint.md)
+[UInt](../data-types/int-uint.md)
--   `end` - The number before which the array of integers is constructed.
+-   `end` - The number before which the array is constructed.
 Required.
 Must be greater than `start`.
-[UInt](../../data-types/int-uint.md)
+[UInt](../data-types/int-uint.md)
--   `step` - Determines the increment between each integer in the array.
+-   `step` - Determines the incremental step between each element in the array.
 Optional.
 Default value: 1.
-[UInt](../../data-types/int-uint.md)
+[UInt](../data-types/int-uint.md)

 **Returned value**